arialdomartini/arialdomartini.github.io/_posts/2022-11-24-diff-dont-drop.md

 That was rarely easy: some DBs do not support nested transactions, some fail dropping because of locks.
 In general, it's either a lot of infrastructure code, or relying on magic libraries.

-In recent months, I started pondering and experimenting a different perspective.<br/>
+In recent months, I started pondering on and experimenting a different perspective.<br/>
 Which starts from a basic question.

 ## Why do we need to reset the DB back to a clean state in the first place?
-Well, why?
-Maybe we don't?<br/>
+Well, do we?<br/>
-The classical answers are
+The classical answers are:

-* bacause otherwise tests would start from an **unknown, unpredictable state**
+* because otherwise tests would start from an **unknown, unpredictable state**
 * because otherwise tests would **depend on each other**

 Until recently, I never argued these assumptions, and I have always blindly observed the dogma.
-But, honestly speaking, I still have to find a very compelling justification.
+But I still have to find a very compelling justification.

 ### The classical answers as a smell of a design issue
 I propose a different point of view, based on 2 observations:

-**Starting from an unknown state is indeed a desirable trait**: if tests only work against either an empty or an artfully preconfigured database, they are designed to operate in an ideal condition which is never met in reality.
-In production our code will be faced with very different circumstances.
+**Starting from an unknown state is indeed a desirable trait**: if tests only work against either an empty or an artfully preconfigured database, they are designed to operate in an ideal condition never met in reality.
+In production our code will face very different circumstances.
 And that's a pity, since Integration Tests were supposed to ["use the actual components that the app uses in production"][integration-in-asp].

-**If tests depend on each other, maybe that's a test design issue we should solve, not circumvent**: after all, in the real world our production code \*is\* used in concurrency.
-Having tests that break when run in parallel is most likely a design flaw.<br/>`[CollectionDefinition(DisableParallelization = true)]` is not a fix: it's sweeping the dirt uder the carpet.
+**If tests depend on each other, maybe that's a design issue we should solve, not circumvent**: after all, in the real world our production code \*is\* used concurrently.
+Having tests breaking when run in parallel is most likely a design flaw.<br/>`[CollectionDefinition(DisableParallelization = true)]` is not a fix: it's sweeping the dirt uder the carpet.

 In other words:

-* The necessity of an empty DB is a strong and often unrealistic assumption.
+* The necessity of an empty DB is often an unrealistic assumption.
 * Fictional, overly-simplistic assumptions lead to covering fictional, overly-simplistic use cases.
 * The more production-like integration tests are, the better.